-Appendix 1 and 2 provide the annual average daily flows and five year average from 2015 to 2019 for the water and wastewater treatment plants, respectively.
+Appendix 1 and 2 provide the annual average daily flows from 2016 to 2020 as well as the three-year and five-year averages for the water and wastewater treatment plants, respectively.
 Appendices 3 and 4 provide a summary of Niagara's six water treatment facilities and eleven wastewater treatment facilities presenting their respective reserve capacities.